easybuilders/easybuild-tutorial/docs/01_introduction/README.md

 * ``dependencies`` and ``builddependencies``, which specify (drum roll...) the list of (build) dependencies;
 * ``configopts``, ``buildopts``, and ``installopts``, which specify options for the configuration/build/install commands, respectively;

-If these parameters are not provided, default values will be extrapolated and used.
+If these parameters are not provided, the corresponding default value will be used.

 ### *Extensions*

 *Extensions* is the collective term we use for **additional software packages that can be installed on top of another software package**.
 Examples are *Python packages*, *R libraries* and *Perl modules*.

-As you can tell, the software terminology here is a mess, so we had to come of up with a unifying term...
+As you can tell the common terminology here is a mess, so we came up with a unifying term...

 <div align="center"><a href="https://xkcd.com/927/"><img src="https://imgs.xkcd.com/comics/standards.png" width="350px"></a></div>